microsoft/react-native-code-push/README.md

 - __deploymentKey__: The deployment key that was used to originally download this update. *(String)*
 - __description__: The description of the update.
 This is the same value that you specified in the CLI when you released the update. *(String)*
 - __failedInstall__: Indicates whether this update has been previously installed but was rolled back.
 The `sync` method will automatically ignore updates which have previously failed, so you only need to worry about this property if using `checkForUpdate`. *(Boolean)*
 - __isFirstRun__: Indicates whether this is the first time the update has been run after being installed.
 This is useful for determining whether you would like to show a "What's New?"
-UI to the end-user after installing an update. *(Boolean)*
+UI to the end user after installing an update. *(Boolean)*
 - __isMandatory__: Indicates whether the update is considered mandatory.
 This is the value that was specified in the CLI when the update was released. *(Boolean)*
 - __label__: The internal label automatically given to the update by the CodePush server.
 This value uniquely identifies the update within it's deployment. *(String)*
 - __packageHash__: The SHA hash value of the update. *(String)*
 - __packageSize__: The size of the code contained within the update, in bytes. *(Number)*

 ##### Methods
 - __install(installMode: CodePush.InstallMode = CodePush.InstallMode.ON_NEXT_RESTART): Promise&lt;void&gt;__: Installs the update by saving it to the location on disk where the runtime expects to find the latest version of the app.
-The `installMode` parameter controls when the changes are actually presented to the end-user.
+The `installMode` parameter controls when the changes are actually presented to the end user.
 The default value is to wait until the next app restart to display the changes, but you can refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.

 #### RemotePackage